usharesoft/appcenter-docs/admin/en/source/pages/config/config-scheduler.rst

 Removing a Resource
 ~~~~~~~~~~~~~~~~~~~

-To add or update a resource, first log in to the oar scheduler node as ``root``.
+To remove a resource, first log in to the oar scheduler node as ``root``.

 To remove a resource from the compute node, run the following commands: